 There is a potential conflict between the Environmental Information Regulations and the Local Land Charge Fee Regulations over the application of charges for some information provided as part of the land search.
-The issue remains currently unresolved and it is not known whether any charges previously levied are required to be refunded and therefore it is not possible to quantify the costs which may arise.
+Whilst proceedings have been issued against the Council, it is not known whether any charges previously levied are required to be refunded and therefore it is not possible to quantify the costs which may arise.

-The Council is aware of a potential challenge in respect of some income relating mainly to prior years.
-Counsel's opinion has been sought in order to understand the Council's potential liability, as well as any defences that could be mounted.
-The issue remains currently unresolved.
-No provision has been made in the accounts, however consideration to this issue has been made within the assessment of general fund balances.
+The Council is aware of a challenge in respect of some income relating mainly to prior years.
+Counsel's opinion has been sought in order to understand the Council's potential liability.
+The accounts include some payments made in respect of this issue although the extent and timing of any further claims is uncertain.
+No further provision has been made in the accounts; however consideration to this issue has been made within the assessment of General Fund balances.